fastlane/fastlane/supply/README.md

 After running `fastlane supply init`, you will have a metadata directory.
 This directory contains one or more locale directories (e.g. en-US, en-GB, etc.), and inside this directory are text files such as `title.txt` and `short_description.txt`.

+Inside of a given locale directory is a folder called `images`.
 Here you can supply images with the following file names (extension can be png, jpg or jpeg):

 - `featureGraphic`
 - `icon`